 Forgetting to Verify Current Status

-Wrong: Listing certification that lapsed last year
+Wrong: Listing a certification that lapsed last year

 Right: Regular verification and updating of all listed credentials